 Although this route of modern learning has its conveniences, challenges still come with any academic program — online or traditional.

 But fear not.
 Your success takes priority.
 Regent University is committed to ensuring students have an experience marked by success.
-Thanks to the “Learning Assistance” program and departments like Career Services and the Center for Student Development, there are tips, videos and other resources geared specifically for online students.
+Thanks to departments like the Office of Career & Talent Management and the Center for Student Happiness, there are tips, videos and other resources geared specifically for online students.

 Think of this as your survival course, your field manual, your map and compass for navigating into a calling of higher education.

-Here’s a list of tips for your journey to getting your degree online:
+Here’s a list of tips for online classes as you journey to getting your degree.

 Building relationships with your professors is a vital part of college learning.
 But unlike on-campus students, you don’t have the luxury of seeing them in person.